silly-lily/HTB-Machines/StartingPoint/Tier0/Fawn/README.md

 > get

-We use the command `ftp 10.129.5.181` to login to the FTP server with username `anonymous` and a blank passowrd.
+We use the command `ftp 10.129.5.181` to login to the FTP server with username `anonymous` and a blank password.
 We use the command `get flag.txt' to download the `flag.txt` file.
 ![Download file found on FTP server](get.png)

 ## Flag